 Audit

 Historical data shall be available in the original form with explanations for any changes made and descriptions of how missing or incorrect data were handled.
-To the extent that historical data are used to develop vulnerability functions, demonstrate the goodness-of-fit of the data to fitted models.
+For historical data used to develop vulnerability functions, demonstrate the goodness-of-fit of the data.
 Complete reports detailing loading conditions and damage suffered are required for any test data used.
 Complete structural calculations shall be presented so that a variety of different structure types and construction characteristics may be selected for review.
 The basis for expert opinion and original site inspection reports shall be available for review.

 Copies of any papers, reports, and studies used in the development of the vulnerability functions shall be available for review.
 Copies of all public record documents used may be requested for review.